Skip to Content

 Persistent Volume Claims

 Ideally you should create a ReadWriteMany PVC to mount to the various ecosystem.Ai Deployments as it makes management easier.
 This is illustrated here.
-If you’re Kubernetes instance does not support ReadWriteMany PVCs then you will need to create multiple PVCs.
+If your Kubernetes instance does not support ReadWriteMany PVCs then you will need to create multiple PVCs.

 Server Deployment